STARIONGROUP/VCD-Generator/README.md

 [![Technical Debt](https://sonarcloud.io/api/project_badges/measure?project=RHEAGROUP_VCD-Generator&metric=sqale_index)](https://sonarcloud.io/summary/new_code?id=RHEAGROUP_VCD-Generator)
 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=RHEAGROUP_VCD-Generator&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=RHEAGROUP_VCD-Generator)

+The purpose of the VCD Generator is to create Verification Control Documents (reports) that make record of which tests contribute to the verification of a set of Requirements.
+The VCD Generator is available on [Nuget](https://www.nuget.org/packages/vcdg) as a dotnet tool called `vcdg`.

 The VCD Generator works in combination with NUnit and currently generates reports in 2 forms:
   - Excel Spreadsheet
   - HTML Table